 “We are very much aware that a mode with most of the excellent characteristics of JT65, but with faster turnaround time, would be a big winner in such situations,” Taylor commented on behalf of the WSJT-X development team.
 “We are experimenting with several such possibilities.
 Tentative goals include 15-second T/R sequences, sensitivity around S/N = –20 dB, occupied bandwidth less than that of JT65, and capability to decode as many as 10 or 20 signals in a 2-kHz bandwidth.”…

-This is something to follow if you are interested in the JT modes for HF and VHF communications.
+If you are interested in the JT modes for HF and VHF communications, this is something to follow.
 Our experience is that a new JT variant that would trade S/N margin for a faster QSO segment speed would be just the ticket on many of the HF bands as well as 6m.

 With this done, we loaded our portable tower, antennas, and all of the rest of the gear into our pickup truck and transported it to the class site.